 (Link: “The Walk” video)

 Natural predatory instinct (predator/prey) develops.
 Pup learns to hunt, bump & chase and is allowed to catches a few birds.
 The gun is carefully introduced and associated to the bird.
 This is also where the dog learns to hunt with the handler.
 He learns that the handler is valuable and possesses important skills.
 The “here” cue, using the checkcord is also introduced at this stage.
 Soon, success will require that he cooperates and stays in touch with the handler.

 The Handler learns the three cues (change of direction, change of speed during the walk & stopping) used to control the dogs direction, speed and distance in the field.
 Dogs instinctively know these body movements (cues).
 No verbal commands, whistles or hand signals are necessary.

 Hunting the Magic Brushpile

-The Magic Brushpile is not a scenting drill.
+The Magic Brushpile is not a scenting or pointing drill.
 We don’t want to use scent here.
 The Magic Brushpile simulates a hunt where the handler has complete control of the situation.
 This control includes, when birds fly, if they’re shot or not, where they land, etc. The purpose of the Magic Brushpile is to show the dog that we are important and possess a skill he does not (we can consistently catch the prey).
 When he is steady, we bring the kill back to him and share it.
 He learns that cooperation leads to success.